jackwillee/CV/README.md

 - Fast Learning - I am a naturally curious person and love learning something new or filling gaps in knowledge.
 I enjoy researching to find a new way to solve a technicial issue.
 - Time Management - working remotely taught me a great deal about both how to effectively communicate with a team and how to set goals and and accurately achieve them.

+- Communication - I am naturally a highly social person and enjoy working both on my own and within a team.

 ## Education